Powell: Fed on track to slow aid for economy later this year

 At the same time, the Fed chair said the central bank is monitoring the economic impact of the highly contagious delta variant, which has caused a sharp spike in COVID-19 cases in the United States, especially in the South and West.

 “While the delta variant presents a near-term risk, the prospects are good for continued progress toward maximum employment,” Powell said.
-He spoke via webcast to the Jackson Hole Economic Symposium, an annual conference of central bankers that is being held virtually for a second straight year because of COVID-19.
+He spoke via webcast to the Jackson Hole Economic Symposium, which is being held virtually for a second straight year because of COVID-19.

+On Wall Street, investors appeared to welcome Powell's message of a gradual withdrawal of the Fed's economic support beginning this year and his view that surging inflation pressures will likely prove temporary.
+The Dow Jones Industrial Average rose a sharp 225 points, or 0.6%, soon after Powell spoke.

 Most Fed officials said at their last meeting in late July that inflation had met their goal of making “substantial further progress” toward topping 2% for some time.
 If the economy continued to improve, most officials said it would be appropriate to begin reducing the Fed's bond purchases later this year, according to minutes from the meeting released last week.